-At the Extraordinary General Meeting held on May 10, 2017, the shareholders approved a reverse stock split and an increase of the authorized share capital to \leq 345 million.
+At the Extraordinary General Meeting held on May 10, 2017, the shareholders approved a reverse stock split and an increase of the authorized share capital to €345 million.
 Following this approval, on May 22, 2017 ArcelorMittal completed the consolidation of each three existing shares in ArcelorMittal without nominal value into one share without nominal value.
-As a result, the authorized share capital increased with a decrease in representative shares from \leq 337 million represented by 3,372,281,956 ordinary shares without nominal value as of December 31, 2016 to \leq 345 million represented by 1,151,576,921 ordinary shares without nominal value.
+As a result, the authorized share capital increased with a decrease in representative shares from €337 million represented by 3,372,281,956 ordinary shares without nominal value as of December 31, 2016 to €345 million represented by 1,151,576,921 ordinary shares without nominal value.

 At the Extraordinary General Meeting of shareholders held on May 16, 2018, the shareholders approved the change of currency of the Company's share capital from euro to U.S. dollar.
 Following this approval, the authorized share capital amounts to 411 represented by 1,151,576,921 ordinary shares without nominal value.
-As a result of this change, the issued share capital amounts to 364 as of December 31, 2018, based on the exchange rate published by the European Central Bank on May 15, 2018.
-The difference has been transferred to additional paid-in capital.
-There was no change in the aggregate number of shares issued and fully paid up which continues to amount to 1,021,903,623 as of December 31, 2018 and December 31, 2017.
+As a result of this change, the issued share capital amounted to 364 as of December 31, 2018, based on the exchange rate published by the European Central Bank on May 15, 2018.
+The difference was transferred to additional paid-in capital.
+There was no change in the aggregate number of shares issued and fully paid up which continued to amount to 1,021,903,623.